WebsiteBeaver/CordovaCall/README.md

 If you're using WebRTC to make a video or audio chat app, you can call [`receiveCall`](#receivecall) right before `pc.setRemoteDescription`.
 For an excellent explanation of how to use WebRTC check out [this WebsiteBeaver tutorial](https://websitebeaver.com/insanely-simple-webrtc-video-chat-using-firebase-with-codepen-demo).

 The first time you run this function on Android, you'll be taken to a screen that says Calling accounts.
-You have to click on `All calling accounts` and then click on the switch as shown below:
+You have to click on `All calling accounts` and then click on the switch as shown below. __On Android Oreo and above this doesn't happen anymore 😃 The `Calling accounts` screen gets skipped, and the native call UI is shown immediately.__

 <img alt="CordovaCall All calling accounts Android ConnectionService" src="https://user-images.githubusercontent.com/26162804/31642259-09c13ce0-b2b8-11e7-98c4-b82030eb7782.png" height="600" /> <img alt="CordovaCall Accept Phone Account Android ConnectionService" src="https://user-images.githubusercontent.com/26162804/31642260-09d144dc-b2b8-11e7-8e6e-e806f4abad21.png" height="600" />